madinatt/TimeseriesAnalysis/README.md

 ## Introduction

-In this project, we delve into the analysis of historical stock market data to uncover patterns, trends, and insights.
+In this project, I delve into the analysis of historical stock market data to uncover patterns, trends, and insights.
 We aim to gain a better understanding of stock price movements, identify potential investment opportunities, and evaluate the performance of various stocks.

 ## Dataset